Airport lounge reviews, flight reviews and travel inspiration

 • Drinks: The self-serve bar featured several excellent Spanish red and white wine options, perfect for pairing with the cured meats!
 Cavas were also out, as well as the usual vodka, gin and rum.
 Pre-mixed mojito cocktails were also on offer, which was an impressive touch.
 There was also a selection of refreshing glass-bottled water and a variety of glass bottled soft drinks to choose from.
 The coffee machine served up a solid cappuccino, making it an ideal way to end the evening.

-Wi-Fi & Amenities
+Wi-Fi and Amenities

 The Wi-Fi was strong and reliable, making it easy to browse or catch up on emails.
 Power outlets were actually sparse on the ground floor, meaning you would have to go to the top floor to charge your phone which was a minor inconvenience.
 However, upstairs there was an excellent work space area with a conference-style table.
 The bathrooms were sleek, clean and well-maintained, giving a luxury feel.